Family History 4 All

 No one has been given a guarantee that they’ll live to

-be old and gray.
+be old and grey.
 It really makes one stop and think, when confronted with

 this sobering reality.